-- Certain courses at the high school termed Advanced Placement - Enrollment in courses termed as dual credit taught in partnership with San Jacinto Community College - Certain CTE courses
+- Certain courses at the high school termed Advanced Placement - Enrollment in courses termed as dual credit taught in partnership with San Jacinto Community College - Enrollment in courses taught at other college or universities; and - Certain CTE courses

 All these methods have eligibility requirements and must be approved prior to enrollment in the course.
 Please see the school counselor for more information.
 Depending on the student's grade level and the course, a state-mandated end-of-course assessment may be required for graduation.